snehashis-banerjee99/NetflixBuild-2.0/README.md

 ## Available Scripts

-In the project directory, you can run:
+To see the website, check- https://netflix-build-f4bf7.web.app/

 ### `yarn start`